Help Center / Troubleshooting

 4. Click Done.

-• Connect the Art-Net interface directly to your Mac with an Ethernet cable.
+• Connect the Art-Net interface directly to the Mac with an Ethernet cable.
 There should be no router between the computer and the Art-Net interface.
-It may help to disable all other network interfaces in the Network pane of System Settings.
+It may help to disable other network interfaces in the Network pane of System Settings.

 • Check with the manufacturer if a firmware update is available for your interface.